Smee18/F1-Overtake-Predictor/README.md

 # 1 - Collecting Data

  All data was collected from the Ergast API through FastF1 for python.
-I chose to use all races from the 2014 season onwards as I felt races before the hybrid era may not align and cause inconsistencies with the model.
+I had to use all races from the 2018 season onwards as the API could not fetch lap, driver and weather data for races before then.
 For each race, the following features were extracted and appended to the dataframe in the following order:

    - Nb of Overtakes (Int)
    - Country (String)